 The following is adapted from Take Back Your Life, Recovering From Cults and Abusive Relationships, Lalich and Tobias (2006)

-The purpose of a cult (or abusive relationship) is to serve the emotional, financial, sexual, and power needs of the leader.
+The purpose of a cult, movement, or abusive relationship is to serve the emotional, financial, sexual, and power needs of the leader or dominant partner.
 The single most important word here is power.
-The dynamic around which cults are formed is similar to that of other power relationships and is essentially ultra- authoritarian, based on a power imbalance.
-The cult leader by definition must have an authoritarian personality in order to fulfill his half of the power dynamic.
+The dynamic formed in abusive relationships is based on a power imbalance.
+The cult or authoritarian leader and dominant partner by definition must have an authoritarian personality in order to fulfill his/her half of the power dynamic.

 Traditional elements of authoritarian personalities include the following: